 How do plaque and tartar form, and what do they do?

-Second, the bacteria on the tartar can be absorbed into the blood stream and deposited in various organs, including the heart and the kidneys, causing infection.
+Second, the bacteria on the tartar can be absorbed into the blood stream and deposited in various organs, including the liver and the kidneys, causing infection and decreased organ function.

 How can I prevent plaque and tartar formation on my dog's teeth?

 After your dog's teeth have been professionally cleaned and polished by your veterinarian, home dental care is needed to help reduce plaque and tartar buildup.
-You can decrease plaque accumulation by:
+You can decrease plaque accumulation by undertaking the following activities:

-- Feeding your dog a veterinary-approved dental diet which slows tartar by mechanical or chemical means.
-By limiting plaque as it forms, tartar development is greatly diminished.
+- Feeding your dog a dental diet accepted by the Veterinary Oral Health Council (VOHC), which slows plaque and tartar accumulation by mechanical or chemical means.
+By limiting plaque as it forms, tartar development is greatly reduced.

-- Brushing your dog's teeth at least twice weekly.
+- Brushing or wiping your dog's teeth daily.
 This is one of the most effective ways to remove plaque before it turns into tartar.
 Do not use human toothpaste as it contains ingredients that can cause an upset stomach when swallowed.

-- Offering your dog chew toys and dental treats that are specifically designed to help reduce or remove mild tartar accumulation.
-Never let dogs chew on bones, horse hoofs, antlers, ice cubes, or nylon toys which may break teeth.
+- Offering your dog chew toys and dental treats that are specifically designed to help reduce or remove mild tartar.
+Never let dogs chew on bones, horse hoofs, antlers, ice cubes, or nylon toys, which may break teeth.

 How do I know if the product I’m using to prevent tartar is actually working?

-The Veterinary Oral Health Council (VOHC) only accepts dental products that are safe and proven to reduce the accumulation of plaque and tartar based on strict scientific studies.
-A list of accepted products can be viewed at www.VOHC.org
+The Veterinary Oral Health Council only accepts dental products that are safe and proven to reduce the accumulation of plaque and tartar based on strict scientific studies.
+View the VOHC website for a list of accepted products: www.VOHC.org.